 “Artist quality materials and thoughtfully structured projects are partnered with openness to outcome and Dawn’s supportive and encouraging presence.”
 Stephanie Ippen, BEd, Teacher Librarian

 Who are children’s art workshops, events, and groups for?
 Almost any group of children.
 Dawn believes that children are naturally driven to create.
-As part of their play, they spontaneously create objects, stories and environments, from whatever they have at hand.
+As part of their play, they spontaneously create objects, stories, and environments from whatever they have at hand.
 These activities are very important because they are joyful and satisfying.
-But, creative and playful activity is also essential work for children’s healthy development.
-A child who creates is a child who grows a healthier brain and becomes a more resilient, innovative, and interested adult – an adult engaged by life.
+But creativity and play are also essential work for children’s healthy development.
+A child who creates is a child who grows a healthier brain and who becomes a more resilient, resourceful, and interesting adult—an adult engaged by life.
 One way groups are formed is through parents organizing friend groups to create a self-selected group.
 Children who dislike art and/or who don’t do well in groups would not be suited to Dawn’s offerings.

 Dawn Olson is an Art Therapist par excellence.
 She has a gentle way of approaching difficult problems, whether working with adults or children.
 She is always my first choice when I am referring someone to an art therapist.
 Lucille Proulx MA, ATR, RCAT Co-Director of The Canadian International Institute of Art Therapy and Former Executive Director of The BC School of Art Therapy